hagbard/the-flogger-manual/docs/advanced.md

    have only a well bounded finite set of values.
 A bucketing strategy which allows an unbounded number of values to be used will create a slow, but unbounded, memory leak.

-5. When using custom `MetadataKey`s, care must be taken to ensure that any work done during the `emit` method is efficient, and never locks any user objects.
+5. When subclassing [`MetadataKey`]({{site.javadoc}}/MetadataKey.html), care must be taken to ensure that any work done during the `emit()` or `emitRepeated()` method is efficient, and never locks any user objects.
 For example, in the case of looking up system property names (see above), it would be very good practice to cache resolved property values in a `ConcurrentMap` of some kind to avoid repeated look-ups.
 For values which might change over time (e.g. system memory status) it would be strongly advised to cache values with a minimum refresh interval to avoid "thrashing" when log rates are high.

 ## Grpc Context Propagation {#gprc-context-propagation}